-There is no access to Tronc Media, whose flagships newspapers include the Los Angeles Times, Chicago Tribune, New York Daily News, Hartford Courant (America's longest running newspaper since 1764), Orlando Sentinel, and the Baltimore Sun.31 Access is not available to more than 60 newspapers of Lee Enterprises covering news across 20 states including Illinois, Indiana, Minnesota, Missouri, Montana, Nebraska, Nevada, Washington, and Wisconsin.32
+There is no access to Tronc Media, whose flagships newspapers include the Los Angeles Times, Chicago Tribune, New York Daily News, Hartford Courant (America's longest running newspaper since 1764), Orlando Sentinel, and the Baltimore Sun.
+Access is not available to more than 60 newspapers of Lee Enterprises covering news across 20 states including Illinois, Indiana, Minnesota, Missouri, Montana, Nebraska, Nevada, Washington, and Wisconsin.

-Blocked media is not a problem for the one million Americans who live in the EU and can no longer read news and information about their hometowns, but Europeans who wish to learn more about the US from direct sources rather than the state-owned media, which dominate the press and broadcasting in most EU countries.
+Blocked media is not only a problem for the one million Americans who live in the EU and can no longer read news and information about their hometowns, but for Europeans who wish to learn more about the US from direct sources rather than the state-owned media, which dominate the press and broadcasting in most EU countries.
 To access the internet, Europeans must pay a government media license fee on top of their broadband subscription.
-The penalty for failing to pay is imprisonment.33
+The penalty for failing to pay is imprisonment.

-It is not just the media oulets which are down but their advertisers.
-Given the scope of Google advertising platform, its compliance to the GDPR has caused ripple effects in ancillary markets.
-Indepenent ad changes noted prices plummeting 20 to 40 percent.34 Some advertisers report being shut out from exchanges.35 Others fear extreme legal risk as courts have ruled that any part of the ecosystem could be liable for breaches.36 content/EN/TXT/HTML/?uri=CELEX:62016CJ0210&qid=1531145885864&from=EN
+It is not just the American media oulets which are down but their advertisers.
+Given the scope of Google's advertising platform and its affiliates on syndicated networks, its compliance to the GDPR has caused ripple effects in ancillary markets.
+Independent ad changes noted prices plummeting 20 to 40 percent.
+Some advertisers report being shut out from exchanges.
+The GDPR's complex and arcane designations for "controllers" and "processors" can ensnare third party chip makers, component suppliers, and software vendors which have never interfaced with end users, as European courts have ruled that any part of the ecosystem could be liable for data breaches.